Salisbury NC Homes For Sale

 China Grove

-Just south of Salisbury along I-85.
-Historic homes, established neighborhoods, and new construction growing toward the interstate corridor.
+South of Salisbury along I-85, with historic homes, established streets, and newer construction near the interstate corridor.

 Spencer